Yuji Nagata: Later years and role as trainer (2010–present)

-On September 21st, Tetsuya Naito was forced to withdraw from the G1 Climax 31 due to a knee injury suffered during his match with Zack Saber Junior.
-As a result, the remainder of Naito's matches were forfeited and replaced with Special Singles Matches.
-Nagata will be wrestling two of these, taking on Tanga Loa on September 23rd and Shingo Takagi on September 26.
+On September 21, Tetsuya Naito was forced to withdraw from the G1 Climax 31 due to a knee injury suffered during his match with Zack Sabre Jr. As a result, the remainder of Naito's matches were forfeited and replaced with Special Singles Matches.
+Nagata will be wrestling two of these, taking on Tanga Loa on September 23 and Shingo Takagi on September 26.

 Pro Wrestling Noah (2012–2015)

 In November 2012, Nagata took part in Pro Wrestling Noah's 2012 Global League, where he won four out of his six matches, with a loss to GHC Heavyweight Champion Takeshi Morishima on the final day, costing him a spot in the finals.
 From late October 2013 to early November, Nagata took part in Pro Wrestling Noah's 2013 Global League, defeating Takeshi Morishima in the finals on November 10 to win the tournament and become the first wrestler to have won the G1 Climax, the Champion Carnival and the Global League.
 As a result of his Global League win, Nagata received a shot at the GHC Heavyweight Championship, but was defeated by the defending champion, Kenta, on December 7.
 Nagata received another shot at the title on February 8, 2014, and defeated Takeshi Morishima to become the new champion.
 He lost the title to Naomichi Marufuji in his fifth defense on July 5.

 In August 2015, Nagata, performing as 'Maybach Blue Justice', teamed with Maybach Taniguchi and Manabu Nakanishi (performing as 'Maybach Don') in the Arukas Cup Six-Man Tag Team Tournament.
 They won the tournament, defeating Suzuki-gun's Minoru Suzuki, Takashi Iizuka & El Desperado in the final.